avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 #### Step 6: Compare sentiment score before cleaning the data with after cleaning the data

-I would like to check to see how much changed the Polarity Scores and Sentiment Analysis between the clean text and clean text.
-For me, this is a sanity check to make sure there actually is a difference after cleaning the text dataset, rather than blindly saying that "Text data will change the outcome of the sentiment score.
-Awesome!" <br>
+I would like to check to see how many tweet Polarity Scores changed between the clean text and unclean text.
+For me, this is a sanity check to make sure there is a difference when cleaning the text dataset. <br>

 To do this, I calculate how many tweets changed its polarity scores after cleaning the text data.
 ![Alternate image text](/images/twitter/change_unchange_polarity_textblob.png)